 Zoe’s Bagels is a place of cream cheese-and-coffee magic.
-It unites the beautiful essentials of carbful bread-circles with emotionally lopsided college students; of squishy armchairs and fat-ass textbooks; of effing delicious, godly rice pudding and a most hungry Bette Jane.
+It unites the beautiful essentials of carbful bread-circles with emotionally lopsided college students – of squishy armchairs fat textbooks and delicious, godly rice pudding.

-Nelson has also been touched by rice pudding, a.k.a. the Hand of God.
+Nelson has also been touched by rice pudding.

 Brown Rice Pudding